snow6oy/recurrink/README.md

 - SVG recurrence

 ### Tools
-The following tools are used for the IO processes shown below.
+The following tools may be used, depending on which of the use-case shown below apply.

-- Inkex
-- recurrink\_input.py
+- input.py
-- recurrink\_effect.py
+- effect.py
-- recurrink\_cli.py
+- configure.py
 - Text editor

 These may be run in either a UI (e.g. Inkscape) or CLI context, or both.

 ## Use cases and process